physionetchallenges/physionetchallenges.github.io/2020/submissions.md

 <a name="commands"></a> __Less quickly, how can I test my submission locally?
 Please give me commands that I can copy and paste.__

 Here are instructions for testing the [Python example code](https://github.com/physionetchallenges/python-classifier-2020) in Linux.
 You can test the non-Python example code in a Mac, for example, in a similar way.
 If you have trouble testing your code, then make sure that you can test the example code, which is known to work.
 First, create a folder, `docker_test`, in your home directory.
-Then, put the example code from GitHub in `docker_test/python-classifier-2020-master`, some of the training data in `docker_test/input_directory`, and an empty folder for the classifications in `docker_test/output_directory.`  Finally, build a Docker image and run the example code using the following steps:
+Then, put the example code from GitHub in `docker_test/python-classifier-2020-master`, some of the training data in `docker_test/input_directory` and `docker_test/input_training_directory`, an empty folders for the output of the training code in `docker_test/output_training_directory`, and empty folder for the classifications in `docker_test/output_directory.`  Finally, build a Docker image and run the example code using the following steps:

 ```
 Docker